AmudhanManisekaran/AWS-AccountVendingMachine/README.md

 # AWS Account Vending Machine

 ## Features
-- Built a serverless and dynamic Account Vending Machine to create AWS accounts and Organizational Units.
+- A serverless and dynamic Account Vending Machine to create AWS accounts and Organizational Units.
-- Implemented Lambda and Step functions to interact with AWS Organizations and CloudFormation templates.
+- Lambda and Step functions to interact with AWS Organizations and CloudFormation templates.
-- Employed Amazon S3, SNS, and SES to trigger notiﬁcations and store information about created accounts.
+- Amazon S3, SNS, and SES to trigger notiﬁcations and store information about created accounts.

 ## System Flow
 ![Architecture](images/AccountVendingMachine.png)